Fremantle Stuff > Buildings > Mortuary

 Bathers Beach from Arthur Head, 2015, showing the Kidogo Arthouse (aka kerosene store) and a structure representing the mortuary; my photo.

-1905 photo courtesy FHC #628: View of Fremantle from Power House stack.
-The small pagoda like building in the centre front was the Morgue and next on the left was the Harbour and Light boatshed store [kerosene store/Kidogo Arthouse].
+View of Fremantle from Power House stack, 1905.
+The small pagoda like building in the centre front is the Morgue [mortuary] and next on the left is the Harbour and Light boatshed store [kerosene store/Kidogo Arthouse].
 The newly reclaimed Esplanade is behind it.
 In the background are the Arundel Street Baths (1898-1906).
-The West Australian Government Railways goods sheds are behind the Morgue and the South Jetty and the base of the disused Long Jetty can be seen to the right.
+The West Australian Government Railways goods sheds are behind the Morgue and the South Jetty and the base of the [now] disused Long Jetty can be seen to the right.
 There is a Harbour and Light building on the jetty.
+Fremantle Library photo #628.

 The photo above and the text below are from an interpretive plaque on the boardwalk nearby.